sellpy/frontend-designer-sandbox/README.md

 - The main color of Sellpy is (#008BE5)
 - If you feel that you are missing data from the items provided feel free to add and make stuff up.
 - Information about 3 items are present in the items.js file in the "resources" folder.
-- Start by creating your own branch and commit your changes to that branch.

 ## Submission